-Obama's final international trip
+President Obama's final international trip

 Photos:President Obama's final international trip

 Air Force One touches down at the Athens airport on November 15.
-Obama is the first sitting US President to visit Greece since Bill Clinton in 1999.
+Obama was the first sitting US President to visit Greece since Bill Clinton in 1999.

 Hide Caption

-President Barack Obama is making a final international swing as President, visiting Greece, Germany and Peru.
+Barack Obama is making his last international trip as President, visiting Greece, Germany and Peru.